DMEPOS Medicare Bond

 - Physical and occupational therapists if the business is solely owned and operated by the therapist, and only if the DMEPOS devices are built for the needs of their patients as part of his or her services.

-How Do I Become an Enrolled and Accredited DMEPOS Provider?There are currently ten national accreditation organizations that are used to accredit suppliers of durable medical equipment prosthetics orthotics and supplies DMEPOS who meet quality standards under Medicare Part B. When looking to enroll and maintain Medicare Medicaid billing privileges, all DMEPOS non-exempt suppliers must comply with the Medicare program's quality standards and supplier standards (42 CFR §424.57 (c)) in order to become accredited.
+How Do I Become an Enrolled and Accredited DMEPOS Provider?There are currently ten national accreditation organizations that are used to accredit suppliers of durable medical equipment prosthetics orthotics and supplies DMEPOS who meet quality standards under Medicare Part B that people search for.
+When searching or looking to enroll and maintain Medicare Medicaid billing privileges, all DMEPOS non-exempt suppliers must comply with the Medicare program's quality standards and supplier standards (42 CFR §424.57 (c)) in order to become accredited.
 The following suppliers must all be accredited:

 - Durable medical equipment